vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

     - discretionary AC(DAC) - restrict access to resources based on the Id of the user.
     - mandatory AC - users are given a security clearance = a user has access to a clearance level equal and lower to their own

-    TAHT IS: you are either a superuser who has the power to change everything or you are a normal user with limited access.
+    THAT IS: you are either a superuser who has the power to change everything or you are a normal user with limited access.

     Centralized User Management:
-    If you have more than one machine or server for which you have to manage users—  few approaches available to you:
+    If you have more than one machine or server for which you have to manage users —  few approaches available to you:

     - lightweight directory based access control - LDAP: you can use **Keycloak** or outsource to cloud **Azure Active Directroy**
     - via a network - see Kerberos